iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-url.md

     [{"change":-0.75,"changeOverTime":47.831683168316836,"changePercent":-0.005,"close":147.96,"date":"2022-06-08","fClose":147.96,"fHigh":149.8697,"fLow":147.46,"fOpen":148.58,"fVolume":53950201,"high":149.8697,"id":"HISTORICAL_PRICES","key":"AAPL","label":"Jun 8, 22","low":147.46,"marketChangeOverTime":47.831683168316836,"open":148.58,"subkey":"","symbol":"AAPL","uClose":147.96,"uHigh":149.8697,"uLow":147.46,"uOpen":148.58,"updated":1654736422000,"uVolume":53950201,"volume":53950201}]
     ```

 Congratulations!
-You loaded data from a URL into a dataset and that's ready to deliver that data to your apps.
+You loaded data from a URL into a dataset and it is ready to deliver that data to apps.

 ## What's Next